Beelzenord/DST/readme.md

 How I worked.
-* Read up on AST's for research,
+* Read up on AST's for research.
 * Pen and paper to facilitate how I should proceed.
+* Copy-pasted interfaces, created the classes and implementation.
+First method I worked on was evaluation
+- Compared pen and paper illustration with results I read from console logs and breakpoints.
 * I'm familiar with depth-first recursion especially from school, but needed bring myself up to speed with research.
 * Utilized a lot of testing vis-a-vis, breakpoints during testing.